electronicayciencia/EasyMCP2221/docs/source/index.rst

 =====================================================

-Easy MCP2221 is a Python module to interface with Microchip MCP2221 and MCP2221A.
+EasyMCP2221 is a **Python** module to interface with Microchip MCP2221 and MCP2221A focused on ease of use.

-Using this chip you can practice the basics of digital electronics, microcontrollers, and robotics using nothing more than a regular computer, a breadboard, a few parts, and Python.
+The MCP2221 is a fully integrated USB-to-UART/I2C serial converter with four GP pins providing miscellaneous functionalities.

 MCP2221's peripherals: